slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 ---

-We are introducing in this blog post a new SLATE app that users could use on a specific cluster node within SLATE to get an insight on the network bandwidth and latency at a specific time between that node and the central SLATE infrastructure.
+We are introducing in this blog post a new SLATE app that users could use on a specific cluster node within SLATE to get an insight on the network bandwidth and latency between that node and the central SLATE infrastructure at a specific time.
 This app could be an important tool that cluster administrators can use to run basic networking tests after joining the SLATE platform.
 <!--end_excerpt-->

 In this blog post, we assume you have a SLATE account and client installed on your laptop (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)) and access to a SLATE registered Kubernetes cluster.